 The information below covers the basics of woven wire mesh and topics to consider when choosing the right product for your application.
 Our knowledgeable staff is standing by to help you with your next requirement.

-The wire crimping process is critical in producing consistent, top quality woven wire mesh.
+The woven wire and wire crimping process is critical in producing consistent, top quality woven wire mesh.
 Banker Wire continues to be the innovative force in architectural wire mesh manufacturing by exploring new ways of crimping and weaving wire.
 The following will provide more detail about the eight fundamental crimp styles: Plain, Lock, Intercrimp, Flat Top, Triple Shoot, Faux Cable, Helix, and Twill.
 These styles are building blocks and can be combined and modified to produce endless compositions of texture and reflectivity.

 What are wire mesh crimp styles?
 Wire mesh crimp styles are crimp patterns(several patterns available) which are used to create top quality wires, which are then used in larger woven patterns for industrial needs.